How to Design Transition Equations

 Therefore, consider this method as a mental exercise.
 However, the design approach of dynamic programming should be fully understood: assume the previous answers are known, use mathematical induction to correctly deduce and transition states, and ultimately arrive at the solution.

-Let's look at an interesting problem often encountered in real life, LeetCode Problem 354 "Russian Doll Envelopes".
-Here is the problem statement:
+Let's examine an interesting problem frequently encountered in life, LeetCode Problem 354: "Russian Doll Envelopes".
+Here's the problem description:

 You are given a 2D array of integers envelopes